 You sure can!
 In fact, that's a great way to start thawing a bird.
 It's about 5 hours of defrosting time per pound of turkey - so plan accordingly.

-Should I stuff my Herb Roasted Turkey?
+Should I stuff my Thanksgiving Turkey?

 This is just a personal preference.
 For this turkey recipe I prefer to stuff with citrus and herbs rather than stuffing.
 I just find that both my mushroom stuffing and cornbread stuffing is better outside the bird, and I like the citrus and herbs inside the bird to lend extra flavor and infuse the bird from the inside out.